CEG4500/CEG6500 - Computer Graphics

 The purpose of the class is for everyone to understand the issues involved with computer graphics.
 To this end, if you don't understand something during class, please ask.
 If you are confused, it is likely that a few of your classmates are as well.
 Also, listen to others' questions.
 Many times you'll think you understand a concept until you hear someone else's question about it.
 Dialogue is the best way to learn things, so don't be afraid to speak up.

 There will be two assignments to be returned on the specified date, one in class midterm, and one final project.
 The grade will be determined as stated earlier.

 Four assignments will be given which are due on the following dates:

-For implementing the assigments, you can use the PCs in room 154a RC.
+For implementing the assigments, use a C/C++ compiler of your choice.
+You can use the PCs in room 154a RC.
 You can also use any other computer that is available to you.
 However, you need to be able to demonstrate your software on one of the computers within Russ Engineering Center.
 On the day the assignment is due, please turn in a screenshot of your software and your source code, including makefiles or project files.
 Late submissions will get a 10% deduction for each day it is late.
 After being three days late, the submission will no longer be accepted.